 Australia’s Whitsunday Islands, on the edge of the Great Barrier Reef just off the Queensland coast, are one of those “bucket list” destinations, known far and wide for great snorkeling, great sailing and some of the best beaches in the world.
-The combination of a mild tropical climate—with highs in the 70s even in the depths of the Austral winter—and a well-established charter infrastructure allows the region’s charms to be easily accessible year-round.
+This past February, I had the opportunity to explore the islands aboard the 41-foot Seawind 1250 catamaran Seawindow, which proved to be the experience of a lifetime.

-It was also in Tongue Bay that I first experienced the wonders of Bundaberg Rum, or “Bundy,” thanks to my Australian shipmates, Paul Rogers of Adelaide and Brent Vaughn of Seawind Catamarans.
+It was also in Tongue Bay that I had my first opportunity to experience the wonders of Bundaberg Rum, or “Bundy,” thanks to my Australian shipmates, Paul Rogers of Adelaide and Brent Vaughn of Seawind Catamarans.
 With enough Coca Cola, it wasn’t half bad.
 Only in Australia would you find rum with a picture of a polar bear on the label—another kind of magic, I suppose.

 The next morning, we grabbed a mooring off Border Island for a quick snorkel and then continued around the northern tip of Whitsunday Island.
 The sail out to Border Island was a truly memorable one.
 The overcast was now gone, leaving a sparkling sun and fleecy white clouds in its wake.
 We regularly hit 9 knots on a beam reach with the wind out of the east-southeast.
 After turning the corner and setting a course back toward Hamilton Island, the 1250 seemed to literally sizzle as it sliced its way through the flat water along Whitsunday Island’s rugged western shore.